 For business owners who need assistance, there is online, phone, and email support.
 Additionally, there is a Zendesk Help Center and a user community.

 Having started as a bootstrap company in 2001, when most customer service software was clunky and complicated.
 Kayako now boasts a roster of Fortune 100 companies and 131,000 customers worldwide.
 We chose it as the best value since its entry-level plan is about half the price of its competitors and includes some essential features, like multichannel ticketing and communication.

-Kayako focuses on ease-of-use and creating a personal conversation with customers through a clean and minimal dashboard it calls a unified inbox.
-As with other modern ticketing systems, customers can send inquiries via email, live chat, Facebook, Twitter, or a self-service portal.
+Kayako focuses on ease-of-use and creating a personal conversation with customers through a clean and minimal dashboard it calls its SimpleView, a shared inbox.
+As with other modern ticketing systems, customers can send inquiries via email, live chat, social, or a self-service portal.

-What differentiates Kayako from its competitors, however, is the ability to create multiple (what it calls multi-brand) help centers with unique content, live chat, automated responses, service-level agreement (SLA) support, and workflow automation.
+What differentiates Kayako from its competitors, however, is the ability to create multiple (what it calls multi-brand) help centers with unique content, live chat, automated conversation routing, and workflow automation.
 You can easily visualize your customer’s journey, measure your agents’ performance, and gather insights with at-a-glance dashboards and custom reports.

-Finally, Kayako offers over 600 integrations through Zapier, including Salesforce, Slack, Mailchimp, Marketo, PayPal, and many more.
-You can even expand your customer channels with VoIP integrations including RingCentral.
+Finally, Kayako offers over 600 integrations through Zapier, including Salesforce, Slack, Mailchimp, and many more.

-Kayako offers three paid plans.
-14-day free trials are available.
+Kayako offers one paid plan.
+Fourteen day free trials are available.